 Sales Tax Refunds

-Refund Claim Dispositions
+Refund Claim Outcomes

-The Comptroller will notify the claimant if the refund, or partial refund, cannot be granted and will identify which requirements were not met.
-The claimant may request a refund hearing within 30 days of the denial.
+The Comptroller’s office will notify the claimant if the refund cannot be granted in full or in part and will identify the reason(s) for the denial.
+The claimant can contest the denial by requesting a refund hearing within 30 days of the denial.